xinhuang/xinhuang.github.com/src/assets/posts/2014-01-18-a-better-way-to-integrate-nant-with-jenkins.md

----
-layout: post
-title: "A better way to integrate NAnt with Jenkins"
+"title": "A better way to integrate NAnt with Jenkins" "tags": ["NAnt", "Jenkins", "CI"]
-description: ""
-category:
-tags: [NAnt, Jenkins, CI]
 ---

 ## Use NAnt by NAnt plugin of Jenkins